So in Part 1 I got the computer set up and had started the Pro Tools installation.

 Check your plug-ins

 Before considering running Pro Tools I wanted to check that all my plug-ins were up to date, although the Avid site is getting better for providing this information there are so many plug-ins to keep track of it still isn’t an exhaustive list.
-So yet again I turned to a little application called Plug Tools, which I looked at back in August 2010 in Sound on Sound.
+So yet again I turned to a little application called Plug Tools.
 This application, built by Mark Trombino, compares the plug-ins in your plug-in folder with an online database, that can be updated by users, as Mark has wisely used crowd sourcing to help keep the database bang up to date.
 Even so when I did me install the database was thrown by a number of v10 plug-ins that it considered out of date.
 I will be updating the online database with my findings to contribute to the accuracy of the data.

 Once I was happy everything Pro Tools wise was up to date, and the I only needed to deal with a handful of plug-ins, I was ready to run Pro Tools 10 HD for the first time.
 The first boot up took a long time as it went through my Plug-ins folder and also Pro Tools wanted to do a firmware update of my HDX card but eventually it came up and all was well.
 I opened some existing sessions and Pro Tools converted my TDM plugins to Native and where appropriate changed other plug-ins to Native to optimize voice usage as I would have had AAX DSP plugins and DPM Native plug-ins on the same track which would have used up voices going back and forth, so all the sessions I tried opened, my only problems were plug-ins which are TDM only which in my case is only a handful but do include my favourite pitch correcting plug-in Pitch Doctor from Sound Toys.